mapillary/mapillary_tools/README.md

 python3 -m pip install --upgrade mapillary_tools
 ```

-If you can't wait for the latest features in development, you can install from GitHub:
+If you can't wait for the latest features in development, install it from GitHub:

 ```shell
 python3 -m pip install --upgrade git+https://github.com/mapillary/mapillary_tools